A guide to 15-minute cities: why are they so controversial?

 • Boosts local economies

-Even though the 15-minute model is most famously being implemented in large cities, it’s equally applicable to smaller and less urbanised area, where it can help to encourage more footfall and create employment opportunities for residents, providing a valuable boost to local economies.
+Even though the 15-minute model is most famously being implemented in large cities, it’s equally applicable to smaller and less urbanised areas, where it can help to encourage more footfall and create employment opportunities for residents, providing a valuable boost to local economies.

 • Enhances public health and wellbeing